rpnidgit/snapback/.github/README.md

 - It (hopefully) handles most things automatically, dep. on the used client's version.
-- Archive names for v2 repos are clearly recommended to be configured in "new" (and simpler) fashion, but it also accepts the "classic" v1 way w/o making `borg` unhappy.
+- Archive names for v2 repos are clearly recommended to be configured in "new" (and simpler) fashion, but it also accepts the "classic" v1 way w/o making *Borg* unhappy.
-- No need to migrate everything in one run: repos may be *version tagged* for selecting from multiple `borg` executables.
+- No need to migrate everything in one run: repos may be *version tagged* for selecting from different *Borg* executables.